LEDNA | EFEIA

 LEDNA isn't another protocol to follow.
 It's a design standard that makes electromagnetic hygiene the default, not the exception.

-The difference between reacting to problems and preventing them
+The difference between reacting and designing

 The Old Way